-For a newly seeded lawn, water every day for five to 10 minutes only.
+For a newly seeded lawn, water twice per day for five to 10 minutes.
 Your goal is to dampen the seeds without causing runoff that might wash them away or mar the surface with gullies.
 After the seeds sprout and the new grass is a half inch tall, water once a day for 15 to 20 minutes.

 There are hundreds of types of grass available, and new varieties are developed every year.
 As with all plant choices, climate plays a big role in determining which type of grass will work best for you — soil type, rainfall and other factors also come into it.
 As a general rule, cool-season grasses go dormant during the warm weather, and warm-season grasses go dormant during the coolest months of the year; in areas where it’s possible to have a green lawn all year round, you want a mixture of both these types.